GoSimpleLLC/nbvcxz/README.md

 Password #2, while not allowed by our policy, is only susceptible to a brute force attack (if a secure hashing algorithm is used).

 ## Differentiating Features
-* Internationalization support for all feedback, and console output.
+* Internationalization support for all text output by the library (for feedback, console output, etc).
+Currently we support English and French.
+More translations are welcome.
 * Better match generation algorithm which will find the absolute lowest entropy combination of the matches.
 * Support for ranked and un-ranked dictionaries.
 * Dictionary matching has the ability to use Levenshtein Distance (LD) calculations to match passwords which are non-exact matches to a dictionary entry.